Find providers

 Overthinking and ADHD Can Lead to Depression

 Continuous spirals of negative thoughts and self-talk can make it hard to enjoy things like time with loved ones, favorite activities, or favorite foods.
 Guilt and shame about the past or dread of the future may become all-consuming, leading to isolation and listlessness because they feel so heavy emotionally.
-Over time, these feelings may become acute or evolve into chronic depression, characterized by feelings of sadness, emptiness, or numbness.
+Over time, these feelings may become acute or evolve into other mental health issues like chronic depression, characterized by feelings of sadness, emptiness, or numbness.

 In addition to a fast-moving mind, someone with ADHD feels emotions intensely and may struggle with emotional regulation.
 Their brains also have trouble processing dopamine correctly, meaning they’re often deficient.
-Depression has been linked to low dopamine in the brain, meaning those with ADHD may be prone to it.
+Severe depression has been linked to low dopamine in the brain, meaning those with ADHD may be prone to it.

 Overthinking and ADHD Can Lead to Anxiety